 - Students chosen for interviews will be notified in mid-May.
 Successful candidates will be notified in early June.

-- Please complete all parts of this application in a legible manner.
+- Students are to complete all parts of this application in a legible manner.
 If you have any questions about any of the content or the application, please contact the Scholarship Committee at info@RAYSScholarships.com

 - Each year a number of community members dedicated to supporting post-secondary education for local youth, commit to fund university scholarships.
 The number of scholarships and the individual value vary from year to year.
 A RAYS scholarship has a potential value of $20,000, payable over a four-year course of study to a maximum amount of $5,000 per year.